Nightjar Logo

 Yet traditional multi-angle photography costs $50-200+ per image.
 A full product shoot with 6 angles runs $150-900 per product.
 For sellers with 100 SKUs, the math gets painful quickly.

 This gap between platform requirements and budget reality is exactly where AI steps in.
-Tools like Nightjar use Multi-Shot generation to create side, overhead, back, and angled views from a single product photo.
-The AI infers 3D geometry from your original image, then generates alternate views while preserving exact product details.
+Tools like Nightjar combine reusable Compositions, Photoshoot expansion, and Reframe controls to create side, overhead, detail, and lifestyle views from a single product photo.
+The AI anchors generation to the original product image, then produces alternate views while preserving product identity, color, and structure.

-The result: a complete set of listing images from one photograph.
+The result: a useful gallery of listing imagery from one photograph.
 No studio.
 No shipping products.
 No waiting weeks for a photographer's availability.

 The Six Essential Product Photography Angles